SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_Editor/DOM_editor_adding_field.md

 The DOM Editor allows you to add a field to an existing section definition.
 This is possible even when there are instances of that specific object already.

 1. In the Automation app in DataMiner Cube, run the *DOM Editor* script.

-   When the DOM designer package has been installed, this script will be included in the folder `DOM\DOM Main scripts`.
+You can find this script in the folder `DOM\DOM Main scripts`.

    The script window will show a list of the available modules, as well as several buttons.